uvaaland/cig_llnl_workshop/prepare_adj_source.md

       ZRNK       KZ       52.9510     69.0043     380.0     0.0
       ZRN        KZ       52.9510     69.0043     420.0     0.0

-I want to use the `A22` and `ZKR` stations as adjoint sources in the kernel simulation.
-Therefore, I copy these lines from the `DATA/STATIONS` file and paste them in the `DATA/STATIONS_ADJOINT` file
+Say we want to use the `A22` and `ZKR` stations as adjoint sources in the kernel simulation.
+Then, we copy these lines from the `DATA/STATIONS` file and paste them into the `DATA/STATIONS_ADJOINT` file:

       A22        GY       37.9293     58.1125     662.9    21.8
       ZKR        GE       35.1147     26.2170     270.0     0.0